-Update – CarMag South Africa had an opportunity to speak to Alexander Petrofski, vice-president Vice President of Large Cars at Volvo about new products.
+In July, CarMag South Africa had an opportunity to interview Alexander Petrofski, vice-president Vice President of Large Cars at Volvo about new products.
 Speaking about the next-gen XC90, Petrofski said that Volvo’s strategy is clear and that all future vehicles would be available as pure EVs.
 By the time the next-gen XC90 is launched, the market demand for this type of variant would be reflected, he says, but customers won’t be alienated by the company’s serious push for electrification.

 In countries like India which aspires to see more electric cars but does not have the charging infrastructure, the new XC90, like now, would come with a hybrid powertrain.
 Expect the pure electric range of the plug-in hybrid to go up from today’s 46 km.
 A diesel variant, CarMag.co.za writes, is not to be expected, when the new XC90 launches sometime in 2022.

 Every Volvo car is now available with the 48-volt mild-hybrid powertrain as an option.
 The 48V hybrid powertrain comes equipped with the brake-by-wire system and energy recovery system, generating up to 15 per cent in fuel savings and emission reductions.
 Volvo has announced plans to put 1 million electrified vehicles on the road by 2025 and have 6 pure electric cars in the lineup.
 By 2025, 50 percent of Volvo’s total car sales will be from pure-electric vehicles, it predicts, and the XC100 & C40 would be big contributors if this mission is to succeed.

 Volvo has confirmed the XC40 Recharge as its first electric vehicle for India in the second half of 2021.